-Transition Math and English are offered to any high school or HSE graduate or HSE near-graduate to provide academic review and refreshment for college entry, take and achieve credit for required transition courses prior to college enrollment, assist in navigating financial aid application and college application, and address other challenges for preparing for college enrollment.
+Transition Math and English are offered to any high school or HSE graduate or HSE near-graduate to provide academic review and refreshment for college entry, or to take and achieve credit for required transition courses prior to college enrollment.
 This tuition-free program is available throughout each program year.
 Individualized learning opportunities through the TLC are also available for students needing additional instruction.
-Transition Math and English are also offered for Adult High School credit if needed.